Xchael/LogMonitor/README.md

 # Thoughts
 Should this work as a console app or maybe a windows service?
-Will probably go with both and create a common dll for reuse Decided to create services and interfaces for parsing the log file as well as handling the data inside it
+Will probably go with both and create a common dll for reuse Decided to create services and interfaces for parsing the log file as well as handling the data inside it Considered using a big file, the worker finishes parsing and outputing fast.
+Maybe some optimization at AnalyzeJobs level Thought about using structured logging (avoids string interpolation) to defer message formatting

 # Usage:
 The application will parse the data lazely and store it into an IEnumerable<LogEntry>